ydingles/teamtest/README.md

-"My favorite fruit is oranges."
+"My favorite candy is Twix!"